DBThompson713/prop_swap_shop/README.md

 <ol>
 <li><strong>Australia has strict bio-protection laws - even between states</strong></li>
 <ul>
-<li>Showing buyers only the plants which are currently for sale in their state will eliminate the risk of unintentionally breaking bio-protection laws.</li>
+<li>Only allowing users and only showing plants which are currently for sale in New South Wales and Victoria ensures that there are no biosecurity laws being broken, as well as ensures that most of the Australian population is still able to acces the site.</li>
 </ul>

 <li><strong>Plants are not able to survive long trips in boxes</strong></li>
 <ul>
-<li>By limiting the buyers to plants located in their state, it should minimise the travel time between buyer and seller
+<li>By limiting the buyers to plants located in their state, it should minimise the travel time between buyer and seller.
 </li>
 <li>Only allowing express shipping will help ensure that plants arrive alive.
 </li>